skyxsecurity/skyxsecurity.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Youkun Shi is a Postdoctoral Fellow in the Department of Computing at The Hong Kong Polytechnic University, working under the supervision of *[**Prof. Daniel Xiapu Luo**](https://www4.comp.polyu.edu.hk/~csxluo/)*.
 He received the Ph.D. degree in June 2024 from Fudan University, advised by *[**Prof. Yuan Zhang**](https://yuanxzhang.github.io/)* and *[**Prof. Min Yang**](https://scholar.google.com/citations?user=UnKf9FIAAAAJ&hl=en)*.
 His research focuses on system security, especially **web security**.
 To date, he has published several papers in top-tier venues, including USENIX Security, IEEE S&P, ACM CCS, TIFS and TSE.
-He received the IEEE S&P Distinguished Paper Award (2025) and the ACM SIGWEB China Distinguished Doctoral Prize (2025).
+He received the IEEE S&P Distinguished Paper Award (2025), ACM CCS Distinguished Paper Award (2025) and the ACM SIGWEB China Distinguished Doctoral Dissertation Prize (2025).
 His research has been adopted by leading companies, including Alibaba and Huawei, and has been acknowledged in security advisories from major companies such as Google, Apache, and IBM.

 Moreover, Youkun Shi is the co-founder of a great CTF Team at Fudan University, named Whitzard.
 The team has participated in numerous prestigious world-wide CTF competitions, achieving commendable rankings.